 Some knits patterns are cut with negative ease (where the finished garment is smaller than you, and relies on the stretch of the fabric to stretch around you).
 The Otari still has ease, because it’s an outer garment and is meant to be wearable over layers of clothes.

 Drawing between sizes:

 OK, so you chose your size based on your bust, but what if your waist or hip measures are quite different than the standard pattern sizes?

-In that case, you’ll want to grade between sizes.
-Grading between sizes is moving between sizes in a pattern, to get the fit you really need.
+In that case, you’ll want to draw between sizes (sometimes called grading between sizes).
+Drawing between sizes is just what it sounds like – moving between sizes in a pattern, to get the fit you really need.